GuiPimenta-Dev/desafio_shape/README.md

 <img src = "utils/hard-skills-assignment-shape.PNG">

-The challenge was to create a python api, but I also created a front-end to consume the available endpoints.
+The challenge was to create a python api, but I also created a front-end in React JS to consume the available endpoints.

 **The front functionalities is presented below:**